 Surprisingly, the dissimilar publications make similar mistakes.
 One main editorial issue arose consistently: an overuse of Coca-Cola representatives.

-The Wall Street Journal article, "Coke's New Bottle Is Part Plant."
+This editorial missteps appears in Chris Herring's The Wall Street Journal article, "Coke's New Bottle Is Part Plant."
 Herring's reporting is lazy and unfounded, using Coca-Cola's spokeswoman comments to fill a majority of the article.
 The entire first half of the article references the spokeswoman, who only acknowledges positive aspects of new bottle.
 Coca-Cola naysayers do not appear until the second half of the article.

 Recycling Today, a publication driven by environmental ideals, makes a similar error to The Wall Street Journal.
 Recycling Today writer Dan Sandoval's article "The Real Thing" states that "in steps large and small...the company is helping boost recycling."
 That phrase parrots a recent Coca-Cola spokeswoman.
 This is a very interesting stance as environmental experts have criticized the move as a public relations stunt.